PURPOSE / SCOPE:

 Criminal Background Checks

-ICOM applicants are required to self-disclose any charges, arrests, or convictions including misdemeanors, felonies, deferred adjudications, traffic violations, court martial, military nonjudicial punishments and general or less than honorable discharge from the military, (all hereinafter: “offenses”) with the understanding that non-disclosure/falsification may result in the revocation of the offer of admission from ICOM.
+ICOM applicants are required to self-disclose any charges, arrests, or convictions including misdemeanors, felonies, deferred adjudications, traffic violations, court-martial, military nonjudicial punishments and general or less than honorable discharge from the military, (all hereinafter: “offenses”) with the understanding that non-disclosure/falsification may result in the revocation of the offer of admission from ICOM.
 If prior offenses are not reported but are discovered after matriculation, a student may receive sanctions, up to and including dismissal from the program.
 If a student has any offenses pending final adjudication, it is the student’s responsibility to immediately inform ICOM.

 Additionally, in response to requirements in the professional practice environment, and to minimize the risk to patients, a criminal background check will be completed on all accepted applicants prior to matriculation, and on any student whose actions could potentially be considered a risk to others at any time.